 How does Generative AI Work?

-Generative AI works by using generative models, which are algorithms that learn patterns and features from a dataset and generate new data that is similar to the input data.
+As mentioned, generative AI works by using “generative models”, which are algorithms that learn patterns and features from a dataset (training data) and generate new data that is similar to the input data.
 The most commonly used generative models are GANs (Generative Adversarial Networks) and VAEs (Variational Autoencoders).

 - Customer Service: Generative AI can handle customer and internal queries when trained on knowledge bases.